Fritz0609/Hacktoria/WhiteringLotus.md

 ![SSID](https://github.com/Fritz0609/Hacktoria/blob/Withering-Lotus/Screenshot%202023-05-18%20013107.jpg)

-But how should I get the BSSID from the SSID.
+But how should I get the BSSID from the SSID?
 A quick internet search brought me to the site https://wigle.net/.
 There you can look up specific WIFI networks at one location.
 So I tried the BSSID I found there for the ROYALPARK SSIDs but non worked.
 I figured since it is the top floor and not the area with normal rooms there might be a special SSID so I looked through the other SSIDs in the area an tried the BSSID from the SSID Wi2premium_club, which worked:

 ![SSID2](https://github.com/Fritz0609/Hacktoria/blob/Withering-Lotus/Screenshot%202023-05-18%20013820.jpg?raw=true)